-20 Free Open Source Softwares I Found in Year 2015
+20 Free Open Source Applications I Found in Year 2017

-As 2015 draws to a close, it is time to share a list of the best 20 Free and Open Source Software I found during this year.
-Some of these programs may not be new in that they weren’t released for the first time in 2015, but they are new and have been helpful to me.
+It is time to share a list of the best 20 Free and Open Source Software I found during the year 2017.
+Some of these programs may not be new in that they weren’t released for the first time in 2017, but they are new and have been helpful to me.
 It is in the spirit of sharing that I’m writing this article hoping you find some of these programs useful as well.

 To begin, you may want to search for the program using your distribution’s package manager, like so: